conduit-works/baldr/README.md

 ## Discord Commands

-- `Etch       `: Store 1 previous message by caller (of caller)
+- `/Etch       `: Store 1 previous message by caller (of caller)
-- `Timeneedle `: Store previous x number of messages in channel (all user)
+- `/Timeneedle `: Store previous x number of messages in channel (all user)
-- `Start      `: Start recording conversation in channel until stop button in clicked
+- `/Start      `: Start recording conversation in channel until stop button in clicked

 ## Techstack